jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 The point is that hooking metrics up and writing middlewares is easy to do.

-Because the *interface* abstraction in Go is so pervasive and flexible, you can think of myriad ways to mix and match, reuse, and build new small pieces that fit together.
+Because the *interface* abstraction in Go is so pervasive and flexible, you can think of myriad ways to mix and match, reuse, and build new pieces that fit together.

 But in order for this to work well, interfaces should be small.